Confirmation Bias in Social Networks: The model

-and equation \eqref{eq:update2} as where, $W = B + (\mathbb{I}-B)\hat{g}$ is a homogeneous row-stochastic matrix.
-Notice that since the graph $G$ induced by the Adjacency matrix $g$ is assumed to be strongly connected, the graph induced by $W$ is trivially strongly connected as well.
+and equation \eqref{eq:update2} as follows where, $W = B + (\mathbb{I}-B)\hat{g}$ is a homogeneous row-stochastic matrix.
+Notice that as the graph $G$ induced by the adjacency matrix $g$ is assumed to be strongly connected, the graph induced by $W$ is trivially strongly connected as well.